 Their technology creates tactile 3D shapes literally out of thin air, using ultrasound.
 The company’s tagline says: “Feeling without touching.”
-Through an emission of sound waves, perceptions are projected through the air and to the user.
+Through the emission of sound waves, perceptions are projected through the air and to the user.

 “Changes in air pressure are perceived as suspended tactile surfaces, creating invisible — but tangible – interfaces “.